ignite/cli/docs/docs/clients/03-vue.md

 ## Set up Keplr and an account

-Open your browser with the Keplr wallet extension isntalled.
+Open your browser with the Keplr wallet extension installed.
 Follow [the instructions](https://keplr.crunch.help/en/getting-started/creating-a-new-keplr-account) to create a new account or use an existing one.
 Make sure to save the mnemonic phrase as you will need it in the next step.